-- webSPADE is a Wintel-based parallel implementation. - It only requires one full scan of the data compared to three full scans in previous algorithms. - Temporal joins are used in webSPADE contrast to the non-temporal joins in the original algorithm. - The design of webSPADE achieves data and task parallelism simultaneously. - The current system has been in production since Mid-October of 2001 without any major problem. - Click stream data is analyzed daily and sequences are stored in a relational database. - A user-friendly front-end is used to visualize and mine stored sequences for a user-determined time range and support level. - By using front-end, it is possible to analyze click stream data from a very large time period (e.g. whole year) in a short time.
+- webSPADE is a Wintel-based parallel implementation. - It only requires one full scan of the data compared to three full scans in previous algorithms. - Temporal joins are strictly used in webSPADE rather than the existence of the non-temporal joins in the original algorithm. - The design of webSPADE achieves data and task parallelism simultaneously. - The current system has been in production since Mid-October of 2001 without any major problem. - Click stream data is analyzed daily and sequences are stored in a relational database. - A user-friendly front-end is used to visualize and mine stored sequences for a user-determined time range and support level.

+• By using a front-end application, it is possible to analyze click stream data from a very large time period (e.g. whole year) in a short time by aggregating stored sequences.

-The paper is organized as follows: We briefly discuss web mining and sequence mining in Section 2.
-We propose an integrated solution for click stream analysis in Section 3.
-The solution has four components: The web log data parser, the data warehouse, the sequence mining algorithm webSPADE, and the front-end interfaced used for displaying and analyzing the mining results.
-The first two components, the log parser and data warehouse, are mentioned very briefly in this paper, but a more detailed discussion of these two components is outside this paper's scope.
-An analysis of web log data from Verizon.com during the month of January of 2002 is given in Section 4 for illustration purposes.
-Computational times are also reported in Section 4.
+The paper is organized as follows: We briefly discuss web mining and sequence mining in Section 1.2.
+We propose an integrated solution for click stream analysis in Section 1.3.
+The solution has four components: The web log data parser, the data warehouse, the sequence mining algorithm webSPADE, and the front-end (user interface) used for displaying and analyzing the mining results.
+The first two components, the log parser and data warehouse, are mentioned very briefly in this paper, but further discussion of these two components is outside this paper's scope.
+An analysis of web log data from Verizon.com during the months of January and August of 2002 is given in Section 1.4 for illustration purposes.
+Computational times are also reported in Section 1.4.
 The paper wraps up with a conclusion and information about our future work.